Shahid-1177/OIBSIP-/README.md

 1. **Data Loading & Inspection:** Loaded the Advertising.csv dataset and performed standard checks (head, info,describe, isnull, duplicated).
 2. **Exploratory Data Analysis (EDA):** Visualized the data using histograms, boxplots, scatter plots, and a correlation heatmap, which showed a strong positive correlation between TV spend and Sales.
 3. **Model Training :**
    * Trained model with RandomForestRegressor .

+4.The project is supported by a simple Streamlit application (app.py) for live prediction based on user-input marketing budgets.

 ### **Final Model & Results**